Charitardha555/About-me/README.md

 # About-me
 About this account and the admin

 Hi!
-I am a Cybersecurity enthusiast
+I am a Tech enthusiast

 Thank You for reaching my account